krnsk0/krnsk0.dev/src/data/about/about.md

 <p>Currently working on technical SEO and web performance at <b>IKEA</b>; was previously lead UI dev for a greenfield microfrontends-based project at <b>Comcast</b>.
 Former <b>Fullstack Academy</b> teaching fellow.</p>

-<p>Some current interests: DX 🤝 UX, PRPL architectures and the JAMstack, declarative paradigms and code-as-data in JS/TS, tooling as a productivity/force multiplier, and web performance optimization of microfrontends architectures.</p>

 <p>Want to collaborate?
 Check out my <a href="/projects/">portfolio</a>, <a href="https://github.com/krnsk0">Github</a>, or connect with me on <a href="https://www.linkedin.com/in/krnsk0/">LinkedIn</a>.</p>